Podcast

 Dr. Rick (50:05):

 Oh, that’s kind.
 You’ll probably put something in the shownotes.
-Just Google my name, Rick Hanson, s-o-n go to rickhanson.net.
+Just Google my name, Rick Hanson, s-o-n go to rickhanson.com.
 Almost everything I do is freely offered and the stuff that’s for sale has scholarships for anyone with financial need.
 That’s sort of a fundamental stance.
 And so you can just see all kinds of great stuff, including the material that I developed for parents, really parenting from the same page, ways of raising kids, different ways of taking care of yourself, taking care of your own health.
-So just go to rickhanson.net and you’ll see it all there.
+So just go to rickhanson.com and you’ll see it all there.
 Yeah, welcome.
 It’s been great talking with you.
 I’m glad we did this.

 Dr. Sarah (50:44):